vishnusivamogga/PHYS3116_shrek/MeetingMinutes.md

 4. To avoid merge conflicts in the future, ensure you use the procedure: PULL, then EDIT, then STAGE, then COMMIT, then PUSH.

+## Meeting 3: 28/09/2025 9pm - sunday evening meeting

+**Meeting Duration:**

+1 hour and 15 minutes

+**Meeting attendants:** Sarvrpreet, Vishnu, William

+**Agenda**

+1. Explain the assignment to William and our progress on it so far
+2. Help William set up his github repo and teach him pushing ettiquette
+3. Assign William a part of the assignment and set deadlines
+4. Discuss the applications of the HB column of the Vandenburg table for making the age-metallicity selection list even better.

+**Discussions and Decisions**

+William is to work on the big question of what the list of accretors imply for the formation of the milky way.
+1. Have these globular clusters existed before the Milky Way?
+If so, how long?
+2. Why are there in-situ vs accreted clusters?
+3. What are some tests we could do to verify our theory of milky way formation in light of our accretors list?

+William's coding component will involve actually implementing some of these tests.

+Another discussion item was the possibility of using the vandenberg HB column, plotting it by metallicity and colour coding by age.
+By doing this, we could filter out between older, low metallicity, more evolved clusters to younger, low metallicity less evolved stars.

+**Action Items**

+1. William should read some papers and figure out exactly what kind of tests we should implement.
+2. Sarv should attempt to use the HB column and make a list of accretion candidates the same way Vishnu did
+3. Vishnu should research the implications of spin up and spin down and see if he can refine the accretion candidates he has even more with that.